-5. The Plenary in November 2012 in the Virgin Islands decided that countries in the expedited follow-up process would be required to achieve substantial progress on outstanding recommendations and report back to the Plenary in May 2013 and must ensure full compliance with all outstanding key and core recommendations by November 2013.
-Given the above, this report will focus on the status and any progress made in all outstanding recommendations.
-Additionally, in view of the November 2013 deadline, recommended measures which are still outstanding in the key and core recommendations will be identified so Trinidad and Tobago is aware of what needs to be completed by the deadline.
+5. The Plenary in November 2012 in the Virgin Islands decided that countries in the expedited follow-up process would be required to achieve substantial progress on outstanding recommendations and report back to the Plenary in May 2013 and must ensure full compliance with all outstanding Key and Core recommendations by November 2013.
+Given the above, this report will focus on assessing whether Trinidad and Tobago has achieved full compliance in its outstanding Key and Core Recommendations and the progress made in all other outstanding recommendations.